hollenstein/maspy/doc/source/mzml.rst

 The mzML file  serves as a data container for active data processing but also for data sharing and archiving.
 Thus the spectrum elements contain a lot of metadata information not needed for most data analysis application.
-In addition all information stored in spectrum elements have to be in accordance with the mzML xml scheme definition and the Controlled Vocabularies (CV's) of the Proteomic Standard Initiative (`link <http://www.psidev.info/groups /controlled-vocabularies>`_).
+In addition all information stored in spectrum elements have to be in accordance with the mzML xml scheme definition and the Controlled Vocabularies (CV's) of the Proteomic Standard Initiative (`link <http://www.psidev.info/groups /controlled- vocabularies>`_).
 Altough in principle this standardization is a good thing and perfectly reasonable, when actively working with the data this can be unnecessary and make things quite complicated.

 To circumvent this problem MasPy provides a simplier data type for working with spectrum metdata, called spectrum item (:class:`Si <maspy.core.Si>`).
-The ``Si`` class has a flat structure, meaning that attributes are not nested inside other elements but are stored directly as attributes of the class.
-``Si`` attributes can be manipulated without restrictions and new attributes can simply be added.
+The ``Si`` class has a flat structure, meaning that attributes are not nested inside other elements but are stored directly as attributes of the class. ``Si`` attributes can be manipulated without restrictions and new attributes can simply be added.
 Specific functions can be used to selectively extract information from ``Smi``.
 This allows to only import the currently needed spectrum metadata attributes, thereby making the ``Si`` more memory efficient.
 In order to make lasting changes to the mzML file data ``Si`` attributes have to be translated to the respective ``Smi``.
 These changes however have to strictly follow the mzML specifications and syntax.
 Thus it is recommend to use existing functions or implement new ones which make changes to ``Smi`` elements in a controlled way.

 Each spectrum present in an mzML file is therefore represented threefold in MasPy.
 First the ``Smi`` contains a complete representation of all metadata information present in an mzML spectrum element.
 Second the ``Sai`` contains the actual ion information recorded by the mass spectrometer.
 And third the ``Si``, which can be considered as the spectrum metadata workspace in MasPy, allowing convinient access to metadata and simple processing of this data without directly altering the original mzML information.

 *MsrunContainer.info -> which specfiles are present, what is to current path (used for loading or saving) , which data types are currently imported*